PFC Spartak Plovdiv: History

 In 1967, Spartak was merged with SSK Akademik and Botev Plovdiv into a new club – AFD Trakia.
 An independent Spartak did not re-emerge until 1982.
 The club spent the period from 1982 to 1994 in the second and third divisions.
 In the 1993–94 season, Spartak finished 2nd in B PFG, and qualified again for the A PFG, after 27 years of absence from top football.
 But two seasons later, the team was relegated again to the B PFG.
 The club merged in 1998 with Komatevo Sokol`94 and were renamed Spartak-S`94.
 This remained the club's official name until the 2001–02 season.

 Spartak dissolved its senior squad in 2016, due to financial problems.
 In 2017, the club was restored, starting from the fourth tier of football, Regional A OFG Plovdiv.
 In the same year, the club introduced an updated crest, displaying the helmet of Spartacus, after whom the club is named.
 In 2020, the club promoted to the Third League, but was relegated the next season.
 After one year, Spartak again reached the Third League.

+Spartak began the 2023–24 season in the Third League in a very strong form, winning all 10 of their first games.
+Spartak was in contention for promotion to the Second League up until the last round along with Nesebar and Sayana Haskovo.
+Spartak eventually finished third, missing out on promotion, which was achieved by Nesebar instead.